heistp/lfqsim/README.md

 The `config.json` file controls the simulation, and has the following format:

-* `DequeueInterval` the number of simulation ticks from one dequeue to the next
 * `EndTicks` the last tick for the simulation, exclusive
 * `MTU` the MTU used for LFQ
 * `FastPull` if true, use an experimental pull method that copies the queue